philips-labs/cf-geo-blocker/README.md

 $ > open -a firefox -g https://example-web-app-7b7315a8.us-east.philips-healthsuite.com/
 ```

-Next, with the US currently configured as **Denied**, let's curl example-web-app, and inspect the container's metadata.
+Next, With the US currently configured as **Denied**, lets curl example-web-app, and inspect the containers metadata.
 In the nginx.conf file:
 ```
-#Example 1: An implicit "Allow all", unless the country code is explicitly denied:
+#Example 1: A implicit "Allow all", unless the country code is explicitly denied:
 map $geoip2_data_country_code $allowed {
   default yes;
   US no;